trevortr/X-FORGE/ARCHITECTURE.md

 Early completion occurs when generation is empty, all candidates are filtered, or final selection returns no lead.
 A run directory is set by `XFORGE_RUN_NAME`; otherwise the target slug and high-resolution UTC timestamp form the name.
+The current Compose file statically starts every orchestrated scientific dependency even when a YAML omits a stage; omitted stages are not called and therefore perform no scoring work.

 ## 7. Visualization

 The visualizer mounts `results/` read-only.
-NetworkX builds lineage and Matplotlib produces SVG layers; browser JavaScript manages visibility.
-Initial hits appear first, clicking toggles descendants, whole-graph reveal is available, and cycles/secondary parents remain hidden until **Show all edges** is enabled.
-Leaf nodes are square.
+NetworkX reconstructs lineage from initial seeds and every iteration's generated parent relation; Matplotlib produces SVG and browser JavaScript manages visibility.
+Initial hits appear first and clicking a node toggles its descendants.
+By default an earliest-observed primary-parent forest hides cycles and secondary parents;
+**Show all edges** restores them.
+Initial hits are diamonds, branch nodes are circles, and leaves are squares.
+SMILES labels are opt-in.

+Hover or keyboard focus opens an inspector with append-only provenance, score history, and a cached RDKit SVG depiction served by `/api/depict`.
+The graph panel is constrained to the available browser viewport and owns its scrollbars, so SVG zoom does not change page height.
+Controls provide zoom, fit, WASD/button panning, reset, and server-side horizontal/vertical layout expansion from 1x to 4x.
+Keyboard shortcuts are `+`/`-`, `WASD`, `F`, `R`, and the arrow keys; `=` is also accepted for zoom-in, while left and down reverse width and height expansion, respectively.

 ## 8. Reproducibility and evidence boundaries